zlsa/wasp-book/src/prologue.md

 The spaceship blinked into existence about sixteen thousand kilometers above the blue-gray surface of the planet.
 At first, it sat there silently; then, after a few minutes, the four massive powerplants slowly resumed their quiet hum, and the plasma thrusters at the nose and the tail thrust in short bursts to reorient the heavy ship.
-The jump it had just performed was much further than usual, and as a result, it took the ship's full energy reserves to complete the jump, leaving very little power remaining in the capacitors afterwards.
+The jump it had just performed was much farther than usual, and as a result, it took the ship's full energy reserves to complete the jump, leaving very little power remaining in the capacitors afterwards.